tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 12. Select **Create**.

 You have successfully created a Remote App non-persistent Host Pool with published apps.
-You can validate this configuration when we connect to the environment in a later exercise.
+You can validate this configuration when you connect to the environment in a later exercise.

 ## Exercise 7: Connect to AVD with the web client

 Duration:  30 minutes

-In this exercise we are going to walk through connecting to your AVD environment using the HTML5 web client and validating your deployment.
+In this exercise, you are going to walk through connecting to your AVD environment using the HTML5 web client and validating your deployment.
 The following operating systems and browsers are supported:

 **Additional Resources**